ExgnosisClasses/JavaWeek1/Labs/Lab 6-4 Static Members/Lab 6-4 Static.md

 	    private String name = "Marcus";

 ```
-The only problem this solution is that we are making the client `Runner` class responsible for
+The only problem this solution is
+that we are making the client `Runner` class responsible for calling the increment function

 ```java
 	public static void main(String[] args) {